That dollar amount reflects a 24.9% increase since 2018 when Singaporean exports totaled $412.1 billion.

 Singapore’s Top 10 Exports

-Mineral fuels including oil was the fastest grower among the top 10 export categories, up by 51.9% from 2020 to 2021.
-Refined petroleum oils were the biggest driver for Singapore’s mineral fuels-related growth products.
+Mineral fuels including oil was the fastest grower among the top 10 export categories, up by 42.7% from 2021 to 2022.
+Refined petroleum oils comprise the biggest driver for Singapore’s mineral fuels-related growth products.

-In second place for improving export sales was electrical machinery and equipment via a 26.6% gain.
+In second place for improving export sales was the machinery including computers category, via an 8.6% advance.

-Singapore’s shipments of plastics both as materials and items made from plastic posted the third-fastest gain in value, up by 23.3%.
+Singapore’s shipments of electrical machinery, equipment: posted the third-fastest gain in value up by 8.3%.

-The most modest increase among Singapore’s top 10 export categories was gems and precious metals, thanks to its 3.7% uptick.
+The leading decliner among Singapore’s top 10 export categories was pharmaceuticals, thanks to a -4.2% year-over-year reduction.

 Note that the results listed above are at the categorized two-digit Harmonized Tariff System (HTS) code level.
 For a more granular view of exported goods at the four-digit HTS code level, see the section Searchable List of Singapore’s Most Valuable Export Products further down near the bottom of this article.